mixisLv/reamaze-php-sdk/README.md

 [![GitHub release](https://img.shields.io/github/release/mixisLv/reamaze-php-sdk.svg)]()

-A PHP library for the Reamaze Core API.
+## A PHP client library for accessing Reamaze API

 This PHP library allows you to easily integrate Reamaze with PHP.